DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

   * Removes second tx from pool without having to pay extra to cancel it.

 I might have got it to use incorrect nonce, but not sure how. same behavior gave different response.
 I think I tried sending tx with 2 GP
-* not sure how I should go about testing accessList
+* not sure how I should go about testing accessList Marcin from Nethermind
+  * ^ see what I mean by this
 ## eth_sendRawTransaction
 * [ESRT] eth_sendRawTransaction **MUST** error with code -32000 when the `from` address does not have enough Ether to pay for the transaction.
 * [ESRT] eth_sendRawTransaction **MUST** error with code -32000 when nonce is too low.